ZardForever1009/TWSE_Collect/README.md

 # Way to Use
 --Used to analyze TWSE stocks<br />
 --Execute main.py<br />
---Only input Monday date, then will automatically collect data of next five days<br />
 --The data file store in path-> "C:\Users\user\Desktop\Stock\Data"<br />
 --The file name is defined by their own symbols<br />
---Only collect after Friday<br />

 # Download link
 #link: https://github.com/ZardForever1009/TWSE_Collect/releases/tag/v1.0.0